 Can Solar Panels Overheat?

 Solar panels can overheat.
 It is a common assumption to relate hot climates with excellent conditions for solar panels, however, the truth is that high ambient temperature conditions are not good for solar panels.
-This is one of the major causes of a drop-in performance and can reduce energy yields if not considered properly.
+Actually, this is one of the major causes of a drop-in performance and can reduce energy yields if not considered properly.
 Therefore, if your location is very hot then it will be great for products such as camping solar showers, but definitely not for solar PV.

 In order to accurately describe how solar panels can overheat, we must first understand some basic theory behind solar PV system designs.